ossrs/oryx/README.md

   * [CAM](https://console.cloud.tencent.com/cam/overview) Authentication by secretId and secretKey.
 * [ffmpeg](https://github.com/ossrs/srs-cloud/tree/lighthouse/ffmpeg), `docker --name ffmpeg`
   * [FFmpeg and ffprobe](https://ffmpeg.org) tools in `ossrs/srs:node-av`

-## Upgrade Workflow

-No automatically upgrading, instead, user should reinstall srs-cloud or pull the specified version of docker.

-## System Boot

-When system boot:

-* Restart the mgmt service by `systemctl start srs-terraform`
-* Execute script `bootstrap` at mgmt
-* Run script `auto/foreach_run` at mgmt
-* Start application by `node .` at mgmt

-## System Setup

-When user setup the system, the admin password for the first boot:

-* Setup the `MGMT_PASSWORD` in `.env`
-* Restat all containers that depends on `.env`

 ## Environments